John Herbert Quick House

-John Herbert Quick House — also known as "Coolfont" — is a historic home located near Berkeley Springs, Morgan County, West Virginia, US.
+John Herbert Quick House — also known as "Coolfont Manner House" — is a historic home located near Berkeley Springs, Morgan County, West Virginia, US.
 It was built in 1913, and is a large 2 1/2-story mansion in the Colonial Revival style.
 The front facade is two stories and features a pediment, with a one-story rounded portico topped by a balustrade.
 It was built by author John Herbert Quick (1861-1925).

 In 1961 the house and about 1200 surrounding acres were acquired by businessman Sam Ashelman, who went on to establish a hotel called the Coolfont Resort in 1965.
 The property, including the house, was sold to a real estate developer in 2005.
 In 2017 the house sold to an unnamed bidder for $225,000 as part of an auction of the entire former resort property.

 The house was listed on the National Register of Historic Places in 1984.
+It was called Coolfont Manner House after the springs of the same name.